 If you are a keen photographer, then Dunrobin Castle offers plenty of opportunities to practice your skills.

-With the diversity of scenery: inside the castle, the gardens and the falconry with birds moving at such speed, the camera will be working hard … And so will you changing ISO, shutter speed and F stops.
+With the diversity of scenery: inside the castle, the gardens and the falconry with birds moving at such speed, the camera will be working hard … And so will you change ISO, shutter speed, and F stops.

 The peregrine falcon can reach speeds of 242 miles per hour, so don’t be too hard on yourself if you don’t nail a crisp photo in flight.